(Updated 07/15/2025)

 2024 United Way Day of Caring - constructed garbage containment structure for local group home.

-February 2025 Manna Backpack Project
+School Year 2024-2025 Manna Backpack Project

 Food boxes/bags are delivered weekly, when school is “in-person"